An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Numerical segment process

 \subsection{Convergence rate of numerical segment process}

-This section aims to derive the convergence rate between $X^{k,\Delta}_t$ and $x_t$ under slightly stronger conditions.
-The proof strategy follows the same line as in the previous subsection.
-We first establish the exponential convergence rate between the segment process $x_t$ of the ISFDEs and the segment process $x^k_t$ of the TSFDEs (see Theorem \ref{th3.6}).
+This section aims to derive the convergence rate between $X^{k,\Delta}_t$ and $x_t$ under certain polynomial growth condition.
+We first establish an exponential error estimate between $x_t^k$ and $x_t$ (see Theorem \ref{th3.6}).
 We then derive an error estimate between the segment process $x^k_t$ of the TSFDEs and the numerical segment process $X^{k,\Delta}_t$ (see Theorem \ref{th3.16}).
-Finally, by applying the triangle inequality, we obtain the convergence rate of the numerical segment process.
-First of all, we impose the following assumptions.
+Finally, by applying the triangle inequality, the convergence rate of the numerical segment process follows.
+To this end, we impose the following assumptions.

 \begin{assp} There exist positive constants $\tilde p > 2$, $a_3$, nonnegative constant $a_4$ and probability measures $\mu_3 \in \CP_{2 r}, \mu_4 \in \CP_{\tilde p r}$ such that

 for any $\phi,\varphi \in \CC_r$. \end{assp}